valntn/nanopore_genomic_tutorial/walkthrough_2.md

 </details>

 ### Filtlong
-Some barcodes have extremely high coverage!
-Assembling a 200x coverage genome takes about 45 minutes.
-Reducing it to 100 makes it much quicker, ca. 20 minutes.
+Some of the barcodes have extremely high coverage!
+Assembling a >200x coverage genome takes about 45 minutes.
+Reducing it to 100 makes it much quicker, only ca. 20 minutes.
 You can use filtlong to remove the short and low-quality reads, thereby reducing assembly time.
 Check the documentation: https://github.com/rrwick/Filtlong
-How many bases should we keep to have 100x coverage?
+One ting to take into account - how many bases should we keep to have 100x coverage?

 <details>
 <summary>FiltLong command</summary>